Actress Shailene Woodley set for January trial in pipeline protest

 Woodley, also known for her environmental activism, had previously joined members of North Dakota's Standing Rock Sioux Tribe to demonstrate against the $3.7 billion project.

-The 1,100-mile (1,770-km) pipeline, being built by a group of companies led by Energy Transfer Partners LP, would be the first to bring Bakken shale from North Dakota directly to refineries on the U.S. Gulf Coast.
+The 1,100-mile (1,770-km) pipeline, being built by a group of companies led by Energy Transfer Partners LP (ETP.N), would be the first to bring Bakken shale from North Dakota directly to refineries on the U.S. Gulf Coast.

 The tribe believes the pipeline would leave its land vulnerable to contamination and damage historic and culturally significant sites.
 Supporters say it would provide a safer and more cost-effective way to transport Bakken shale to the U.S. Gulf.